ND-CSE-30151/tock/Reference.md

 position), replace it with `x`; if the second store matches `b`, replace it with `y`; and so on.

-In more detail, each element is one of:
+In more detail, each element is either empty (`&`) or a whitespace-separated string of symbols, optionally preceded or followed by a caret (`^`).

+- If the caret precedes the string, the head is one before the first symbol;
-- Empty (`&`), in which case the head is understood to be immediately to the _right_;
+- If the caret follows the string, the head is one after the last symbol;
-- A single symbol, which is the symbol under the head;
-- A symbol preceded or followed by `^`, which indicates that the head is to the left or to the right of the symbol.
+- If the caret is absent, the head is over the _first_ symbol.

+Note that `^ &` is different from `& ^`, and `&` is the same as `& ^`.

 Despite the peculiarities of this notation, it can describe all the possible moves that typical automata make: